vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

 FLR is expressed as,
 	FLR = (Total Transmitted Frames - Total Received Frames) / Total Transmitted Frames

-Based on the Forward Error Correction (FEC) data, receiver device can compute Codeword Error Ratio (CER) and FEC FLR can be estimated from CER.
+Based on the Forward Error Correction (FEC) data, receiver device can compute and estimate Codeword Error Ratio (CER), and FEC FLR will be derived from CER.

 ## 2 Requirements
 ### 2.1 Functional Requirements